5 Spicy Cocktails To Heat Up Your Weekend

 This is a fire that won't go out easy.
 With a hit of sharpness to get those cheeks sucking, and a punch of heat to get 'em watering - the sweet, spiciness of this killer cocktail by Cake n Knife will linger long after you've drained the last drops.

-Method: First, you gotta make that Jalapeno syrup, so add sugar, water (equal parts) and sliced jalapeño to a saucepan.
-Boil and then remove from the heat and let the mixture steep for about 30 minutes.
+Method: First, you gotta make that Jalapeno syrup, so add esugar, water (equal parts) and sliced jalapeño to a saucepan.
+Boil, then remove from the heat and let the mixture steep for about 30 minutes and strain.
 Then add the ingredients to your ice filled shaker, do your thing and pour into a coupe.
 Garnish with slices of jalapeño and BOOM.
 Your night just got LIT.

 You will need: